shwilliam/gradient/README.md

 your endpoint, for example [microgradient.herokuapp.com/shwilliam](https://microgradient.herokuapp.com/shwilliam).
 A request for a gradient will, by default, return a `200px` by `200px` SVG.

+### Path

+The path of the request is used to pass a string used to seed the gradient.
+Optionally, you can also specify the size of the output.
+For example, `/janedoe/42,42` will return a `42px` by `42px` SVG gradient.

 ### Parameters

-Pass optional URL parameters to format the requested gradient.
+Pass optional URL query parameters to format the requested gradient.

 | Key    | Required | Default | Type                                       | Example                       |
 | ------ | :------: | ------- | ------------------------------------------ | ----------------------------- |